Option window()

 Example 6: Window of 0 to +9 or -1 to +9

 See this Statalist post for more details on this example.
-This window shall include current observation and other observations that are away 9-periods into the future from the current observation .
-Therefore, if the current date is Oct 1st, the window shall include the following dates:
+This window shall include current observation and other observations that are 9-periods into the future from the current observation .
+Therefore, if the current date is Oct 1st, the window would include the dates as follows:

 [Oct1, Oct2, Oct3, Oct4, Oct5, Oct6, Oct7, Oct8, Oct9, Oct10].